camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/docker/install.md

 title: "Docker container"
 ---

-This page guides you through the initial installation of the Zeebe broker and Camunda Modeler for development purposes.
+This page guides you through the initial installation of the Zeebe broker and next steps for development purposes.

 ## Using Docker

 The easiest way to develop with Zeebe is using Docker.
-Using Docker provides you with a consistent environment, and we recommend it for development.
+Docker provides a consistent environment we recommend for development.

 ### Prerequisites

-- Operating System:
+- Operating system:
   - Linux
   - Windows/MacOS (development only, not supported for production)
 - Docker